Murali-group/PathLinker/README.md

   In its output, PathLinker ranks the interactions in the network with respect to the query.

-PathLinker uses two primary steps to produce this ranking:
-  * It runs the PageRank algorithm to find visitation probabilities for each node.
-The PageRank is personalized in the sense that teleportation is only to the receptors nodes in the query.
-PathLinker uses these node visitation probabilities to compute edge traversal probabilities, which are then used as weights in the graph for the next step.
-  * It computes the *k*-shortest simple paths in the network from any receptor to any transcription factor.
-This step uses a novel modification of Yen's algorithm which allows fast computation for very large *k* values, e.g., 10,000.
+The primary algorithmic component of PathLinker is computing the *k*-shortest simple paths in the network from any receptor to any transcription factor.
+This is accomplished with a novel modification of Yen's algorithm which allows fast computation for very large *k* values, e.g., 10,000.
 PathLinker ranks each interaction in the network by the index of the first path in which it appears.

+PathLinker supports several different options for weighting the network.
+If the input graph has weights, these are interepted as multiplicative probabilities by default, and the most probable paths are computed after a log-transform.
+A flag is provided to interpret edge weights as additive costs instead.
+If the input graph does not have weights, PathLinker can run the PageRank algorithm to generate meaningful probablistic weights from visitation probabilities.

 See the publications referenced above for a formal description of the method.